Snap-sec/blog/_posts/[DRAFT]2026-08-12-Log4jRCE.md

 ## Key Takeaway

-During testing, I identified that the application processed a specially crafted JNDI LDAP payload and generated an outbound DNS request.
+The application processed a specially crafted JNDI LDAP payload and generated an outbound DNS request to controlled infrastructure.

-The callback confirmed that the supplied JNDI reference was being processed by the application's logging functionality.
+The callback demonstrated that the supplied JNDI reference was being processed by the application's logging functionality.

-This demonstrates the security impact that vulnerable Log4j2 deployments can introduce when attacker-controlled input reaches the affected logging component.
+This demonstrates the security impact that vulnerable Log4j2 deployments can introduce when untrusted input reaches the affected logging component.

+The finding highlights the importance of identifying vulnerable Log4j2 deployments, keeping affected components patched, and preventing untrusted input from reaching vulnerable JNDI functionality.

 ## Responsible Disclosure and Sanitization